Technical Privacy Metrics: a Systematic Survey: Conditions for Privacy Metrics

-There is no general consensus which conditions high-quality privacy metrics have to fulfill.
-In the mathematical sense, a metric is a measure for the distance between two elements of a set, i.e., a function that maps each combination of two set members onto the set of real numbers: $d : X \times X \rightarrow \mathbb{R}$.
-Metrics have to fulfill four conditions, namely non-negativity $d(x,y) \geq 0$, identity of indiscernibles $d(x,y) = 0$ iff $x=y$, symmetry $d(x,y)=d(y,x)$, and the triangle inequality $d(x,z) \leq d(x,y)+d(y,z)$.
-Many of the metrics discussed in this survey are not metrics in the mathematical sense, as they do not fulfill all four conditions.
-Nevertheless, we will use the term `privacy metric' to remain consistent with the literature.
+There is no general consensus which conditions privacy metrics have to fulfill.
+In the mathematical sense, a metric is a measure for the distance between two elements of a set and needs to fulfill four conditions to qualify as a metric (non-negativity, identity of indiscernibles, symmetry, and triangle inequality).
+However, many of the metrics discussed in this survey are not metrics in the mathematical sense, as they do not fulfill all four conditions.
+Nevertheless, to remain consistent with the literature (e.g., \cite{bertino_survey_2008,bezzi2010information,claus_structuring_2006,chatzikokolakis2015constructing,andersson_fundamentals_2008,kelly_survey_2008,murdoch_metrics_2008}), we will consider as privacy metrics all measures that in some way describe the level of privacy.

-In addition to the mathematical definition, many authors have proposed other conditions that are more specific to the measurement of privacy. \citet{alexander_engineering_2003} require that privacy metrics are understandable by mathematically inclined laypeople, are orthogonal to cost and utility metrics, and give bounds on how effectively the adversary can succeed in identifying individuals. \citet{andersson_fundamentals_2008} require that privacy metrics are based on probabilities and have well defined and intuitive endpoints.
-In addition, anonymity should be rated higher the more uniform the probability distribution, and the more users there are in the anonymity set.
-Finally, they require that the metric's value domain should be ordered, not too coarse, and contain well-defined elements. \citet{bertino_survey_2008} require that privacy metrics indicate the privacy level, the portion of sensitive data that is not hidden, and the data quality after application of the \ac{PET}. \citet{shokri_quantifying_2011} require that privacy metrics consider three aspects of the adversary's success: accuracy, uncertainty, and correctness. \citet{syverson_why_2013} requires that privacy metrics reflect how difficult it is for an adversary to succeed, that they do not depend on variables that cannot be determined or predicted, and that they reflect the resources needed for successful attacks on privacy instead of relying on cardinalities or probabilities.
-In an earlier publication, we required that privacy metrics should be monotonous with increasing adversary strength~\citep{wagner2015genomic}.
+Many authors have proposed requirements and recommendations for privacy metrics.
+For example, \citeANP{alexander_engineering_2003}~\cite{alexander_engineering_2003} require that privacy metrics are understandable by mathematically inclined laypeople, are orthogonal to cost and utility metrics, and give bounds on how effectively the adversary can succeed in identifying individuals. \citeANP{andersson_fundamentals_2008}~\cite{andersson_fundamentals_2008} require that privacy metrics are based on probabilities (e.g., the probability of an adversary identifying a given individual) and have well defined and intuitive endpoints.
+They argue that a metric should measure privacy based on the number of individuals an adversary cannot distinguish and how evenly spread the adversary's guesses are.